 \subsection{Theoretical calculations}

-We compute the SM cross sections using the \texttt{MCFM} program~\cite{Campbell:2019dru}.
-For each data set, we compute the SM cross section to next-to-leading order (NLO) in QCD with next-to-next-to-leading order NNPDF 3.1 parton distribution functions (PDFs)~\cite{NNPDF:2017mvq}.
-We have checked that the NNLO QCD corrections to both the invariant mass and AFB distributions are small, leading to a correction that is less than $2\%$ for most energies.
+We compute the SM cross sections using the {MCFM} program~\cite{Campbell:2019dru}.
+For each dataset, we compute the SM cross section to NLO in QCD with next-to-next-to-leading order NNPDF 3.1 parton distribution functions (PDFs)~\cite{NNPDF:2017mvq}.
+We have checked that the NNLO QCD corrections to both the invariant-mass and AFB distributions are small, leading to a correction that is less than $2\%$ for most energies.
 To avoid unnecessary computational expense we neglect them in our fit.
-Since we are probing the high energy region of the Drell-Yan data, electroweak Sudakov logarithms become important and can lead to shape differences that mimic SMEFT effects.
+Since we are probing the high-energy region of the Drell-Yan data, electroweak Sudakov logarithms become important and can lead to shape differences that mimic SMEFT effects.
 We include these corrections and incorporate them by multiplying each bin of the QCD-corrected cross section with the ratio of the NLO electroweak result divided by the LO cross section.